hyperledger-archives/indy-sdk-react-native/README.md

 pod install --project-directory=ios/
 ```

-2. Create `Frameworks` folder in your project's `ios/Pods` directory and copy `Indy.framework` into that directory.
+2. Create `Frameworks` folder in your project's `ios/Pods` directory and copy [`Indy.framework`](https://github.com/hyperledger/aries-mobile-agent-react-native/tree/main/app/ios/Pods/Frameworks) into that directory.
+The most recent version of the `Indy.Framework` can be found [here](https://github.com/hyperledger/aries-mobile-agent-react-native/tree/main/app/ios/Pods/Frameworks).

 3. [Optional] Most projects have `ios/Pods` ignored in their `.gitignore`.
 This is good practice, however this means the framework would need to be added after every clone.
 To prevent this you can "unignore" the Frameworks directory: